rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_ldap/README-tests.md

 On a Debian-based distro you can set up a LDAP server and run the tests with:

-  ./example/setup.sh
-   make tests
+  ./example/setup.sh && make tests

-but be aware that this will wipe out your local OpenLDAP installation.
+IMPORTANT: this will wipe out your local OpenLDAP installation!

-Poke around in example/ if using any other distro, you can probably make it work.
+See the `example` for more details about the setup and seed data.